mindplace/stack-for-yourself/roadmap.md

 * Be able to create simple pages with HTML and CSS.
 * Learn JavaScript.
 No whining.
 Be able to write vanilla JavaScript both in the sense of objects and in the sense of DOM manipulations.
 * Learn about the DOM and the way JavaScript interacts with HTML & CSS.
 While you're at it, learn jQuery.
 * Choose a frontend JavaScript framework and learn it.
-Just choose one to start.
+Every current framework has a great community and support right now, so don't worry too much about choosing the 'wrong' one.
-* Learn to deploy your code to servers, using services like Heroku, and share your code on Github.
+* Learn to deploy your code to servers, using services like Heroku or Amazon Web Services, to have your projects visible live.
 * Build projects to showcase every single aspect of your learning.
-Essential projects include building an API of some sort.
+Share all your best code on Github so others can see your portfolio and possibly even use the code you've written.
 * Honestly, build as much as possible.
 Have ideas and work to make them happen.

 <hr>

-# Here's some other roadmaps:
+# Other roadmaps

 ## Learning on your own
 [Go from Zero to Programmer Hero in One Guide!](http://everydayutilitarian.com/essays/learn-code/) But really there's a lot of [cool discussions](https://www.quora.com/If-you-were-designing-a-syllabus-to-take-a-newbie-like-me-from-a-coding-zero-to-a-Full-Stack-Web-Dev-Hero-in-6-months-and-under-1000-what-would-you-tell-me-to-learn-and-what-online-resources-should-I-use) about how to get into web development when you're a raw beginner to programming generally that are worth checking out.